Charithasri20/Charitha_Sri/README.md

 📫 How to reach me?

-➡  Connect with me on Linkdein (www.linkedin.com/in/charitha-sri20) (
+➡  Connect with me on Linkdein (www.linkedin.com/in/charitha-sri20)

-➡ Drop me a message on GitHub
+➡ Drop me a message on GitHub (Charitha_Sri)

 😄 Pronouns: She/Her